paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-040-reclamation-states-emergency-drought-relief.md

 **(b) Coordination with BPA** If a Governor referred to in subsection (a) is the Governor of the State of Washington, Oregon, Idaho, or Montana, the Governor shall coordinate with the Administrator of the Bonneville Power Administration before making a request under subsection (a).

-**(c) Termination of authority** The authorities established under this subchapter shall terminate on September 30, 2022.11 See Extension of Termination of Authority note below.
+**(c) Termination of authority** The authorities established under this subchapter shall terminate on September 30, 2028.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (c).
+Pub.
+L. 118–170 substituted “2028” for “2022”.

 2022—Subsec. (c).
 Pub.
 L. 117–103 substituted “2022” for “2021”.

 2020—Subsec. (c).
 Pub.
 L. 116–260 substituted “2021” for “2020”.